Vurv78/LuaPro/README.md

 	end
 until true
 ```
-__This is actively unit tested to ensure it will deobfuscate properly [see here](test/cases/readme.lua)__

 ## Features
-* It's written in pure, optimized lua (parses ~2.5kb of source code in a second) 🌔
+- [x] Written in pure version agnostic lua (5.1, 5.2, 5.3, 5.4, JIT) 🌔
+- [x] Relatively fast, parses ~10MB of code in ~3 seconds
-* Formatting Lua 5.1 / LuaJIT code with proper indentation, spacing.
+- [x] Formatting Lua 5.1 / LuaJIT code with proper indentation and spacing.
-* `Deobfuscate` mode on top of formatting to reveal complex literals (and will later optimize away garbage code).
-* Supports 5.1, 5.2, 5.3 and LuaJIT (5.4 not tested)*

-\* Note you will need to provide your own bit library polyfills for versions other than 5.2 and luajit
+- [ ] Code deobfuscation with methods such as constant folding and dead code elimination*

+\* Not yet (re)implemented.